-Homemade Chicken Doner Kebab!!!
+Homemade Chicken Doner Kebab recipe!!!
 Carve it up, just like it’s done at the neon-lit kebab shops, then use it to roll up your very own Doner Kebabs or make kebab plates.
 Marinated in a heady spice mix before roasting the oven or grilled on the BBQ, this is great food for gatherings.

 You can’t miss the giant rotisserie of meat that greets you when you walk into a Kebab store.
 Sometimes, it’s concerning to think about how long it’s been there, lazily rotating around, waiting for the next customer to wander in before being carved.